olympus-tools/ARES/README.md

 ## Workflows

+### General Workflow Rules

+TODO: Workflows have to be implemented like...

-### Function Blocks
+### Workflow Elements

-#### measurement
+#### data_source

-Reading and writing data sources in different file formats (currently only mf4 is implemented)
+TODO: Reading and writing data sources in different file formats (currently only mf4 is implemented)

-#### dataset
+#### parameters

-Reading and wrtiging datasets in different file formats (currently onfly dcm is implemented)
+TODO: Reading and wrtiging datasets in different file formats (currently onfly dcm is implemented)

 #### sim_unit

-Simulation unit of some software.
+TODO: Simulation unit of some software.
 Could be a executable, fmu,...

 #### custom

-e.g. Optimization, Plotting, Testing
+TODO: e.g. Optimization, Plotting, Testing

-### General Workflow Rules

 ### Example Workflows